Nerwyn/Nerwyn/README.md

+# Open to work!
+Again!

+I have once again been laid off and am open to work.
+Preferably at a financially stable company.

 # 👋🏽 About Me:

 I'm a jack of all trades full stack software engineer who does frontend web component custom element development, custom smart home devices, and general DIY for fun.